Reflector was a study commissioned by 'Circular Art Lab Limburg' and resulted in the village imagination plan 'Residence

 My proposal with the title 'REFLECTOR' was selected by a professional jury with three other proposals and was inspired by 'Het Romerhuis' in Venlo.
 Until 15 February 2018 I worked on a detailed elaboration of possibilities for experimental occupation of the existing infrastructure.
 As a result I developed the village imagination plan Residence park Belfeld a/d Maas'.

 Development and research was suported by Saskia van de Wiel (curator art en society, Museum van Bommel van Dam ), Suzanne Bastings (policy advisor housing, Gemeente Venlo), Martin Delhij (advisor neigborhood development, Wonen Limburg), Climmy Roeffen (adviser sustainable developments, Gemeente Venlo) and Arthur Rijntjes (real estate and project management, Bouwbedrijven Jongen)

-REFLECTOR follows the concept behind #theorganisation and wants to make knowledge and resources available from the market in order to develop alternatives in the service of society as a whole.
+'REFLECTOR' follows the concept behind #theorganisation and wants to make knowledge and resources available from the market in order to develop alternatives for society as a whole.
 Its success rate depends to a great extent on the enthusiasm with which various 'shareholders' want to visualize the results.

 Publicity about this project: Museum van Bommel van Dam